Skip to main content

 1. Launch the task:

-sky launch distributed-training examples/distributed-training.yaml
+sky launch distributed-training examples/distributed-training-container.yaml

 2. When SkyPilot displays which resources it is going to create and asks you to confirm the launch, enter Y and press Enter.